Trachyandesite: Varieties

 Sodium-rich trachyandesite (with %Na2O > %K2O + 2) is called benmoreite, while the more potassic form is called latite.
 Feldspathoid-bearing latite is sometimes referred to as tristanite.
 Basaltic trachyandesite is transitional to basalt and likewise comes in two varieties, mugearite (sodium-rich) and shoshonite (potassium-rich).

 Occurrence

 Trachyandesite is a member of the alkaline magma series, in which alkaline basaltic magma experiences fractional crystallization while still underground.
 This process removes calcium, magnesium, and iron from the magma.
-As a result, trachyandesite is common wherever alkali magma is erupted, including late eruptions of ocean islands and in continental rift valleys and mantle plumes.
+As a result, trachyandesite is common wherever alkali magma is erupted, including late eruptions of oceanic islands and in continental rift valleys and mantle plumes.

 Trachyandesite is found in the Yellowstone area as part of the Absaroka Volcanic Supergroup, and has been erupted in arc volcanism in Mesoamerica and at Mount Tambora.